saivinay997/ClimaDoc-AI-Agent/README.md

 - **Chat History**: All conversations are maintained during your session
 - **Clear History**: Use the "Clear Chat History" button in the sidebar to reset
+- **Delete All Records from Qdrant**: Use the "Delete All Records from Qdrant" button in the sidebar to delete the data and embeddings on the Qdrant
 - **Session Persistence**: History is cleared when you refresh the page or start a new session